planningdiva/diva-challenge/README.md

 a header in the request, with the following format:  "Authorization: Bearer JWT" where JWT is the token received from the `/login` endpoint.

 POST `/slack`:  A call to this endpoint will post a message in our Planning Diva Slack space, so we can see that the coding assignment was successful.
-This endpoint also required authentication and should include a header with the same format as `/alive`.
+This endpoint also requires authentication and should include a header with the same format as `/alive`.
 This endpoint should include a body with the following format:  `{"text": "Place a message here"}`

  Good luck, and have fun!